 The Lloyd M. Kirby Memorial Dependent Award-- $500

-Community awards are also available for dependents attending Pasadena high schools.
+Community awards are also available for Pasadena students interested in pursuing a career in law enforcement.

 All applications must be received by